What Your Skin Might Be Trying to Tell You - Part II

 By training our awareness we can focus less on our loud thoughts and more on our subtle, soft intuition.
 If this is new territory for you, I invite you to start small with 5 minute guided meditations.
 There are many great apps out there such as headspace, calm and smiling mind.
 Emily Fletcher, founder of Ziva Meditation explains the practice beautifully.

-Trying to understand your skin and body when you’re in a frustrated, judgemental and restricted mindset will get you nowhere.
+Trying to understand your skin and body when you’re in a frustrated, judgmental and restricted mindset will get you nowhere.
 It may even make things worse.
 First and foremost, you will need to send your skin kindness; you will need to open your mind to a new perspective.
 I encourage you to speak to yourself the same way you would speak to an innocent child (or even the child-version of yourself).
 Hopefully, this only leaves room for love, compassion and permission to explore our humanness- not hide it.

 Turn your skincare practice into a self-love ritual.
 Touch your skin with caring intention that leaves you feeling safe and valued in your own skin.
 If we are to learn from the wisdom of our skin, we must first create a safe space for it to express itself fully.
 Don’t just slap on your products as you race out the door, massage them in and enjoy how relaxing it feels.
 It only takes an extra minute or two, but it can improve your whole day.